tjd45/scrollytelling/README.md

 ## Prepare the Data:

 Let's start by importing [D3 JS](https://d3js.org/).
-This assignment is using updated to use D3 - v6 - so you can expect some changes from the previous homework.
+This assignment is using D3 - v6 - so you can expect some changes from the previous homework.

 ```html
 <script src="https://d3js.org/d3.v6.min.js"></script>